kevlarcade/zmk-config-ferris-bling/qmk/lafayette/README.md

-# ZMK config for Ferris Bling using Lafayette layout
+# QMK config for Ferris Bling using Lafayette layout

 ```
-/!\ This project isn’t finished and dont yet tested!
+/!\ This project is not yet tested.
-Use QMK version
 ```

 Lafayette layout want to provide a great experience for those who write in